 Greetings and Salutations!

 Lately, I’ve been reviewing the archives for engaging images made before I got so seriously into photography.
-This photo, from an overnight hike on Skyline Divide in the Mount Baker Wilderness east of Bellingham, Washington, was taken in August 2012 with a Canon PowerShot point-and-shoot camera.
+This photo is from a long 17-mile day hike to the Granite Tors in the Alaskan Interior northeast of Fairbanks.

 Thank you for taking in the view!